curtisahuang/impostergame/README.md

 Current wordbank is World-focused.
 US, UK, Japan, and Hong Kong wordbanks to be updated (hopefully with a database connected)

-If there are any unknown words to the players, hide all player words and generate new words.
+If there are any unknown words to the players, feel free to hide all player words and generate new words.

 Have fun!